 Table of Contents

-Influenza, or the flu, is one of the most common infectious diseases in the world.
-It is responsible for epidemics and has a wide range of symptoms ranging from a mild upper respiratory tract infection to death depending on the patient’s immune status.
+Influenza, or the flu, is one of the most common infectious diseases prevalent worldwide.
+It is responsible for epidemics and has a wide range of symptoms ranging from a mild upper respiratory tract infection to death.
+The severity of symptoms depends on the patient’s immune status.

-Seasonal variations of the virus are responsible for more deadly strains such as the Spanish flu, swine flu, and avian flu.
-Additionally, it is important to note that the symptoms of the disease commonly overlap with other viruses such as adenovirus and parainfluenza virus.
+Seasonal variations in viral transmission have been responsible for the appearance of more deadly strains such as the Spanish flu, swine flu, and avian flu.
+Additionally, the symptoms of flu caused by these strains commonly overlap with those induced by viruses such as adenovirus and parainfluenza virus.

-In the United States, the influenza virus is estimated to be responsible for at least 3000 deaths per year.
-However, this figure is based on statistical modeling as influenza is not a reportable disease.
+In the United States alone, the influenza virus is responsible for at least 3,000 annual deaths.
+However, this figure is based on statistical modeling, as influenza is not a reportable disease.

-H1N1 influenza strain is responsible for the swine flu and hit the United States in 2009.
-It was responsible for approximately 500 deaths.
-The Avian flu virus is responsible for 375 deaths worldwide.
-It seems that these strains of the influenza virus are more fatal compared to the common strain but fortunately are less likely to spread and so far the number of reported cases seems to be low.
+The H1N1 influenza strain that is responsible for the swine flu, hit the United States in 2009 and caused approximately 500 deaths.
+The avian flu was responsible for 375 deaths worldwide.
+Infections by these specific strains of the virus can cause more fatalities compared to those caused by the more common strains; fortunately, they are less likely to spread and so far the number of reported cases is low.

-Certain groups of people are known to be at an increased risk of mortality and morbidity from influenza virus which includes those older than 65 years, children younger than 18 years of age, and the immunocompromised.
+Certain groups of people are known to be at an increased risk of mortality and morbidity from the influenza virus.
+These groups include individuals > 65 years of age, < 18 years of age, and the immunocompromised.

-There are three main types of influenza virus that are responsible for human disease, influenza virus type A, B or C. In terms of pathogenicity, influenza virus type A is the most pathogenic while type C is the least virulent.
+There are three main types of influenza viruses responsible for causing infections in humans, namely, A, B, and C. Type A is the most pathogenic, while type C is the least virulent.
 The characteristics of influenza viruses are listed in the table below.

 |Characteristics||Influenza A||Influenza B||Influenza C|